+Joint

+Bank

+Agency

+Outlets

-Location: 1-6-1, Marunouchi, Chiyoda-ku, Tokyo, 100-0005, Japan Location: 1-6-1, Marunouchi, Chiyoda-ku, Tokyo, 100-0005, Japan counts providing services necessary for business operations, such as ATM tie-ups and acceptance of cash proceeds from sales.
-Branches offering services
+Headquarters | Location: 1-6-1, Marunouchi, Chiyoda-ku, Tokyo, 100-0005, Japan

+Branches Location: 1-6-1, Marunouchi, Chiyoda-ku, Tokyo, 100-0005, Japan

 Each branch has been assigned a name of a flower suitable for each month.
-(As our bank engages in non-face-to-face transactions mainly through ATMs, we do not conduct over-thecounter services at these branches.
+(As our bank en- For corporate customers, we open corporate acgages in non-face-to-face transactions mainly through ATMs, we do not conduct over-thecounter services at these branches.
 We receive and handle all inquiries from customers at our Call Center).

-Month when Account was Opened Branch Name Month when Account was Opened Account was Branch Name Branch Name January January Margaret Carnation September Salvia February Freesia June Iris October Cosmos March Pansy July Rose November Cattleya April Tulip August Hibiscus December Poinsettia
+Month when Account was Opened Branch Name Month when Account was Opened Branch Name Month when Account was Opened Branch Name January Margaret May Carnation September Salvia February Freesia June Iris October Cosmos March Pansy July Rose November Cattleya April Tulip August Hibiscus December Poinsettia